- AJ Products UK

 Lighting Solutions

 Technology is a cornerstone of modern conference rooms.
 Plan for integrated tech solutions from the start to avoid unsightly cables and equipment scattered around the room.
-Use cable holders, cable ducts (discover cable management solutions), and built-in power outlets to keep things tidy.
-Ensure that you have all necessary tech tools such as projectors, screens, and audio systems (take a look at flipcharts or whiteboards).
+Use cable holders, cable ducts (discover cable management solutions), and built-in power outlets to keep things tidy and fuctional.
+Consider hybring meeting requirements and ensure that you have all necessary tech equipment for reliable video conferencing and connectivity such as projectors, screens, and audio systems.

 How should you think about colours?

 Choose a colour palette that promotes focus and productivity.
 Calm, neutral tones often work best for concentration and focus.
 However, adding a splash of colour through artwork, furniture, or accessories can give the room personality.
-Balance materials and colours to create a cohesive look.
+Balance materials and colours to create a cohesive look that reflects your company's brand and culture.

 Read more about decorating with colour